wacGitHub07/walter-mlii/point_9/UMAP.md

 ## Definition

-UMAP is a novel manifold learning technique fordimension reduction.
-UMAPisconstructed from atheoretical framework based in Riemannian geometry and algebraic topology. Œe result is a practical scalable algorithm that is applicable to real world data.
+UMAP is a novel manifold learning technique for dimension reduction.
+UMA Pisconstructed from a theoretical framework based in Riemannian geometry and algebraic topology. Œe result is a practical scalable algorithm that is applicable to real world data.
 UMAP algorithm is competitive with t-SNE for visualization quality, and arguably preserves more of the global structure with superior run time performance.

 ## How UMAP works?